A Wright lawn mower won’t start when it isn’t getting sufficient fuel, air, or spark.

 Continue to let it run for a while to see if your mower dies because it is being starved of fuel.
 If your mower shuts off after a while and only starts when you remove the cap, there is a good chance your cap is bad.

-Solution: When the fuel cap is not venting, replace it with a new Wright fuel cap.
+Solution: When the fuel cap is not venting, replace it with a new fuel cap.

 Solution: Remove your spark plug using a socket wrench.
 Look for wear and damage including cracked porcelain, burnt electrode, or dirty plug.
 A damaged or excessively dirty plug that is dark in color must be replaced.

 Otherwise, if it’s just a little dirty, you can clean it with a wire brush.
 I usually just replace the spark plug.
 It is an inexpensive part crucial to keeping your mower running at its best.

 Before installing the plug, make sure the spark plug is gapped to the engine manufacturer’s specification.
 Install the spark plug and securely attach the spark plug wire to ensure it is making a good connection.

 Operating a zero turn stirs up a lot of dust and debris.
-It’s important to always run an air filter in your Wright mower to avoid engine damage.
+It’s important to always run an air filter on your mower to avoid engine damage.

 Because of these dirty conditions, the air filter can become plugged when it isn’t regularly removed, cleaned, or replaced.

 A plugged air filter restricts the amount of air that is able to get to the engine.
-A lack of air will prevent your Wright mower from starting.
+A lack of air will prevent your mower from starting.

 It can also cause damage to the engine if you run your mower with a very dirty filter due to overheating.
-Never run your Wright mower without an air filter, even if it’s only for a short period of time while you finish your mowing task.
+Never run your engine without an air filter, even if it’s only for a short period of time while you finish your mowing task.

 Solution: I recommend starting each mowing season with a new air filter.
 Your air filter maintenance doesn’t stop here.
 You must check and clean it several times throughout the mowing season.